sahith2k3/writeups/SQLi Labs/Less-2.md

-This is the write up for Less-2 - " GET-Error Based- Intiger-based"
+This is the write up for Less-2 - " GET-Error Based- Intiger-based" from SQLi Labs

 In [Less-1](https://github.com/sahith2k3/writeups/blob/main/SQLi%20Labs/Less-1.md) user input is inputted like ```id='user_input'``` and we exploited by typing ```'``` by ourselves and commented the other single quote out.